This site is proudly sponsored by Financial Strategies, Inc., a

 You Have Found The Right Team Ready To Help YouRight Now

 account holders and beneficiaries searching the internet for

 free help may easily get conflicting information and outdated

 data or outright -- wrong advice that may only make things

 worse.
 Some will get the sales "sell up" all because you

-respond.
-A trusted and respected long term advisor is
+A trusted and respected long term adviser is

 ready to take your call about your Inherited IRA (Beneficiary IRA) situation or respond to your email to